Pondidum/presentations/es-serverless-slack/slides.md

 * one lambda per aggregate root to process events
 * views stored as json in s3
 * static site loads s3 objects

-## Aggregates
-note:
-* we only need two aggregates to start with
-* channels are the primary aggregate
-  * has messages, users watching
-* users aggregate stores last messsage read per channel